Champions League Betting

 Champions League History

 The first European Cup was won by an organization you may have heard of called Real Madrid with a 4-3 victory over Reims.

 Real Madrid is by far the most successful Champions League team of all time with 13 titles and three runner-up finishes in the competition’s history.

 With that, they made it four out of five off the back of their 2014 victory (La Decima, their tenth win in the competition): that came off the back of twelve long years of wait going back to 2002.

 Other Successful Champions League Teams

-Milan the second with seven wins and four runner-up finishes, though only two of the titles are from the 21st century: with no wins since 2003 and 2007 (plus that fateful collapse against Liverpool after leading 3-0 at half-time in the 2005 final), the Italians are one of the great sleeping giants of European football.
+However, only two of the titles are from the 21st century: with no wins since 2003 and 2007 (plus that fateful collapse against Liverpool after leading 3-0 at half-time in the 2005 final), the Italians are one of the great sleeping giants of European football.

 Bayern Munich is fourth on the all-time list with five wins and five runner-up finishes, followed by Barcelona (five and three, respectively).